British rock music: British blues boom

-The Beatles and the "British Invasion"
+The Beatles and the British Invasion

 The arrival of the Beatles in the U.S., and their subsequent appearance on The Ed Sullivan Show, marked the start of the British Invasion.

 The Beatles themselves were less influenced by blues music than the music of later American genres such as soul and Motown.
 Their popular success in Britain in the early 1960s was matched by their new and highly influential emphases on their own song writing, and on technical production values, some of which were shared by other British beat groups.
 On 7 February 1964, the CBS Evening News with Walter Cronkite ran a story about the Beatles' United States arrival in which the correspondent said "The British Invasion this time goes by the code name Beatlemania".
 Two days later, on 9 February, they appeared on The Ed Sullivan Show.
 Seventy five per cent of Americans watching television that night viewed their appearance thus "launching" the invasion with a massive wave of chart success that would continue until the Beatles broke up in 1970.
 On 4 April 1964, the Beatles held the top 5 positions on the Billboard Hot 100 singles chart, the only time to date that any act has accomplished this.
 During the next two years, Peter and Gordon, The Animals, Manfred Mann, Petula Clark, Freddie and the Dreamers, Wayne Fontana and the Mindbenders, Herman's Hermits, The Rolling Stones, The Troggs, and Donovan would have one or more number one singles in the US.
-Other acts that were part of the "invasion" included The Who, The Kinks, and The Dave Clark Five; these acts were also successful within the UK, although clearly the term "British Invasion" itself was not applied there except as a description of what was happening in the USA.
-So-called "British Invasion" acts influenced fashion, haircuts and manners of the 1960s of what was to be known as the "Counterculture".
+Other acts that were part of the British Invasion included The Who, The Kinks, and The Dave Clark Five; these acts were also successful within the UK, although clearly the term "British Invasion" itself was not applied there except as a description of what was happening in the USA.
+British Invasion acts influenced fashion, haircuts and manners of the 1960s of what was to be known as the "Counterculture".
 In particular, the Beatles' movie A Hard Day's Night and fashions from Carnaby Street led American media to proclaim England as the centre of the music and fashion world.
 The success of British acts of the time, particularly that of the Beatles themselves, has been seen as revitalising rock music in the US and influenced many American bands to develop their sound and style.
 The growth of the British music industry itself, and its increasingly prominent global role in the forefront of changing popular culture, also enabled it to discover and first establish the success of new rock artists from elsewhere in the world, notably Jimi Hendrix and, in the early 1970s, Bob Marley.